kevin-r-m/tot-admin/README.md

 ### Dashboard

 The dashboard provides a centralized overview of key metrics and recent activity within the admin interface.
 It displays the current competition, summaries on competition behaviors, and recent competitor additions.
-It also provides quick access to common actions.
+It also provides quick access to common actions and any alerts.

-The goal of the dashboard interface is to provide a snapshot of the application.
+The goal of the dashboard interface is to provide a snapshot of competitors, competitions, and overall application health.

 ![Admin Dashboard GIF](public/dashboard.gif)